kmorndahl/panarctic_biomass_mapping/README.md

     - Using Monte Carlo iterations to derive best estimates of and 95% uncertainty intervals for plant and woody plant aboveground biomass
     - Computing woody plant dominance
 - Performing a series of analyses assessing the spatial distribution of vegetation biomass across the Arctic, and the influence of topography, disturbance, and climate

+Data and output associated with this project have been moved to panarctic_biomass_mapping_data and panarctic_biomass_mapping_output to maintain a lightweight script repository.

+Scripts in this repository have been converted to Python from the original JavaScript.
+To use the original JavaScript code, use release v1.0.

 ## Repository details